-Stakeholder financing:
+Financing Stakeholder:

-- Public: The city signed contracts with IDB, NDB, AFD and KfW for technical assistance projects, including support for the definition of a suitable electrification business model. - Private: The city has ongoing negotiations with the IDB, AFD, NDB, KFW and BNDES on its electric mobility projects.
-The municipality has also held discussions with several private investors to develop its projects and gather information for its improvement.
+- Public: -The city signed contracts with IDB, NDB, AFD and KfW for technical assistance projects, which include supporting the definition of an adequate electrification business model. - Private: -The city maintains permanent negotiations with the IDB, AFD, NDB, KFW, and BNDES about its electric mobility project.
+The municipality has also discussed with several private investors to develop its project and collect feedback for improvement.